mtroyernl/LoRaWAN-ESP8266/README.md

 ![alt tag](20170101_142816.jpg)

-Below are the internals of an enclosed device used for regular demostrations.
+Below are the internals of an enclosed device used for regular demonstrations.
 A simple project box and a prototyping breadboard allow for easy and quick assembly.
 Hot glue always helps as well to keep things in place!

 ![alt tag](20161231_130806.jpg)